raduleo19/Existential-Graphs-Reasoner/README.md

-For possible_erasures, we tried two implementations, and decided that the recursion one is better suited to the coding style of the whole data structure, the local stack one being noticeably longer than all other functions, and harder to understand. // TODO scrie aici cum ai implementat-o
+For possible_erasures, we tried two implementations, and decided that the recursion one is better suited to the coding style of the whole data structure, the local stack one being noticeably longer than all other functions, and harder to understand.

 # Algorithms used
 We mainly used the operations std::vector::erase and std::vector::insert to